PostgreSQL type support

 Custom Domain Types

-Wrap base types with custom Java types using transform:
+Wrap base types with custom Java types using transform.
+Useful when you want a typed

 - Kotlin